-MARVIN LAMPKIN has been a licensed real estate consultant in Georgia for over 50 year.
+MARVIN LAMPKIN has been a licensed real estate consultant in Georgia for over 50 years.
 In addition to a successful real estate practice, Marvin has been an active member of the real estate community.
 He holds leadership positions with the Empire Board of Realtists, Inc., and the National Society of Real Estate Appraisers.
 He graduated from Morehouse College in 1961 and accepted a position with the United States Department of Agriculture shortly thereafter.
 During his tenure with the Department he worked closely with rural development programs and case management.
 In 1978 he created and currently operates a pine sales and land revitalization company.
 He is a member of the American Tree Farm System and he was recently named an Outstanding Forest Steward by the Georgia Forest Commission.
 Marvin was appointed to the Tree Conservation Commission in October 2013 as a Real Estate Professional.

 BRUCE MORTON, CO-CHAIR is a native Atlantan who has spearheaded efforts to preserve over 400 acres of parkland and greenspace in Atlanta watersheds.
 He is a cycling instructor with the League of American Cyclists, coaches the Dream Team youth cycling team, and works with the Southern Off-Road Bicycle Association and the International Mountain Biking Association.
 He has served on the boards of West Atlanta Watershed Alliance, the Atlanta Bicycle Coalition, Park Pride, and Keeping It Wild.
 He also served as the initial executive director of the West Atlanta Watershed Alliance, a volunteer organization which preserves and protects the environment in west Atlanta.
 Bruce has worked with the Georgia Regional Transportation Authority, the Atlanta Regional Commission, and many groups that help improve Atlanta’s quality of life.
-Bruce has received the following awards and recognition for his environmental work: the Environmental Leadership Program National Fellow (2004); Park Pride Inspiration Award (2006); National Wildlife Federation award (2007); and a Cox Conserves Hero nominee (2010).
+Bruce has received awards and recognition for his environmental work including: Environmental Leadership Program National Fellow (2004); Park Pride Inspiration Award (2006); National Wildlife Federation award (2007); and Cox Conserves Hero nominee (2010).
 Bruce holds a B.A. in anthropology from Georgia State University where he focused on visual anthropology and African American studies.
-Having served a term on the Tree Conservation Commission after its inception, he was appointed as a representative of the Paired Council Districts 9-12 and Post 3 At-Large in 2011.
-He serves as chief photographer and communications manager for the Atlanta City Council.
+Having served a term on the Tree Conservation Commission after its inception, he was again appointed as a representative of the Paired Council Districts 9-12 and Post 3 At-Large.
+Bruce serves as chief photographer and communications manager for the Atlanta City Council.
 He also has operated a photography and video production company since 1987.

 TERMS COMPLETED SINCE 2010